I do not own Naruto, it belongs to Kishimoto.

-"Naruto, why don't you sit down.
-Your only getting yourself worked up more by pacing around," she suggested.
+"Naruto, why don't you sit down?
+You're only getting yourself worked up more by pacing around," she suggested.

 "I know," Sakura sighed, "But there's nothing we can do about it since we don't even know who he or she is."

 Seeing that Naruto was pacified for the moment she looked back down at the bingo book.